 The removal (or not) of individual statues is perhaps less important than the public dialogue that has emerged around the place of empire in the history of Britain.
 This is a necessary conversation and one which is long overdue.
 Brexit has been framed around the notion of imperial nostalgia, but arguably it is also indicative of a deep imperial amnesia.
 The history of empire is not a mandatory part of the national curriculum in schools, nor are there any public history institutions which deal explicitly with this history.
-This lacuna has allowed for the geographic distance of empire to be compounded by a distancing of the mindto a mythologisation of Britain as standing alone against the worlda sturdy little ship on the global waters.
+This lacuna has allowed for the geographic distance of empire to be compounded by a distancing of the mind – leading to a mythologisation of Britain as standing alone against the world; a sturdy little ship on the global waters.
 Britain however, as Gurminder Bhambra reminds us, ‘has not been an independent country, but part of broader political entities; most significantly empire, then the Commonwealth and, from 1973, the European Union.
 There has been no independent Britain, no ‘Island nation’.’
-In an interview during the by-election in Sleaford in 2016, asked a pro-Brexit voter why she had made that decision.
+In an interview during the by-election in Sleaford in 2016, journalist John Harris asked a pro-Brexit voter why she had made that decision.
 Her reply was that ‘I think it’s better to come out… we’ve stood on our own in the past, and I think we can do it again.’
 The ability to perceive Britain’s history as one of splendid isolation and ethnic homogeneity, requires the forgetting, or active suppression of the memory of empire.

+***

 Brexiteers have been characterised as harbouring a nostalgic longing for an imagined past, one in which the empire is both recalled and suppressed at different times and in different ways.
 As Charlotte Riley has noted

-The vote to leave the European Union was framed by many as going backto some moment of mythical British power.
+The vote to leave the European Union was framed by many as going ‘back’ to some moment of mythical British power.
 The paradox of plucky little Britain, standing alone against the bureaucratic monolith of Europe, yet backed up by a vast imperial network (now repackaged as a Commonwealth of equals), pervades politics, media and culture.

-There are multiple frameworks for understand the concept of nostalgia but perhaps the most pertinent is Svetlana Boym’s notion of ‘restorative nostalgia’.
+There are multiple frameworks for understanding the concept of nostalgia but perhaps the most pertinent is Svetlana Boym’s notion of ‘restorative nostalgia’.
 She argues that ‘restorative nostalgia stresses nóstos (home) and attempts a transhistorical reconstruction of the lost home … Restorative nostalgia does not think of itself as nostalgia, but rather as truth and tradition … restorative nostalgia returns and rebuilds one’s homeland with paranoid determination’.
-This sense of nostalgia can be read clearly in the cultural policies of the European project’s greatest detractor the United Kingdom Independence Party (UKIP).
+This sense of nostalgia can be read clearly in the cultural policies of the European project’s greatest detractor – the United Kingdom Independence Party (UKIP).
 In 2010 UKIP published a document entitled ‘Restoring Britishness’ which outlined their vision of British cultural identity.
 The language of threat and loss was threaded through the document – a manifestation of the paranoia that Boym sees as a definitive hallmark of restorative nostalgia.
 The title immediately indicated to the reader that the nation has somehow been lost and must be restored to its former self.
 The issue of just when exactly it was lost and to whom it should be restored raises precisely the same questions as Trump’s use of the slogan ‘Make America Great Again’.
 The opening sentence wasted no time in driving this message home.
 It stated ‘Britain and Britishness are in trouble.
 They are being attacked and undermined, both externally and internally.’
 British national identity was presented as imperilled and in need of saving from multiple threats including the European Union, cultural Marxism, the liberal elite, political correctness, devolution, globalisation, multiculturalism and in particular Islamicisation.